 Each unit includes an introduction where you'll encounter the learning outcomes and assigned readings.
 In general, each unit consists of 1-3 relatively short background readings that you should take notes on before engaging with the rest of the content.
 The introduction is followed by 1-3 pages that review and/or introduce key concepts, and then 1-2 case studies that provide more concrete applications of these key concepts to a specific environmental issue, such as water scarcity, eutrophication, or biodiversity loss.
 Most units also include an exercise in which you'll be prompted to do a short activity related to the unit's theme and then reflect on what you've learned.
-Finally, most units also include a set of 8 true/false, matching, and multiple choice questions that will clue you into the most relevant facts and definitions from the unit and solidify your recall of them.
+Finally, most units also include a short quiz that will clue you into the most relevant facts and definitions from the unit and solidify your recall of them.